Snowstorm across Plains and Midwest brings heavy snow and blizzard conditions - KESQ

 A geomagnetic storm is a major disturbance to the Earth’s outer magnetic field most commonly caused by a strong surge of solar wind from the Sun known as a “coronal mass ejection,” according to the US Geological Survey.

-The event increased the likilihood of seeing the Aurora Borealis in parts of the Pacific Northwest, Northern Plains, Great Lakes and interior Northeast overnight Sunday.
+The event increased the likelihood of seeing the Aurora Borealis in parts of the Pacific Northwest, Northern Plains, Great Lakes and interior Northeast overnight Sunday.

 Cities including Seattle, Chicago, Minneapolis, Detroit, Milwaukee, Buffalo and Portland are north of the viewing line.
 Aurora activity is expected to be high across Alaska, allowing the lights to be seen — weather permitting — from Utqiaġvik to as far south as Kodiak and King Salmon, according to the Geophysical Institute of Alaska.